FranRguezCer/flashcards-anki-gen/README.md

 # 🧠 Anki Flashcard Generator – LLM-powered CLI

-This project is a **practical CLI tool** that converts any document (PDF, DOCX, TXT) into *Anki-style* flashcards using **LangChain** and **OpenAI LLMs**.
+This project is a **practical CLI tool** that converts any PDF document into *Anki-style* flashcards using **LangChain** and **OpenAI LLMs**.
 It handles document loading, smart chunking, robust prompt formatting, and outputs clean CSV/JSONL ready for spaced repetition.

 ---